 Competition from co-working spaces

-The rise of flexible third-party co-workspaces such as WeWork, Knotel, and Novel Coworking is also increasing the pressure on commercial owners.
+The rise of flexible third-party co-workspaces such as WeWork, Knotel, and Expansive Coworking is also increasing the pressure on commercial owners.
 These firms have successfully positioned their spaces as flexible, inspiring, and highly amenitized by providing onsite gyms, daycare services, and even grocery shopping.

 In fact, the co-workspace sector has grown annually in New York by 22% since 2013, when the phenomenon in metropolitan cities began to take hold.
 Through 2017, Manhattan experienced a 42% decline in tenants leasing traditional office spaces under 5,000 square feet.